stefanocovino/JSPEC.jl/README.md

 GenResponseMatrix(XRTdt)
 ```

-At this point, w eneed to define a model for our data.
-This can be expressed by regular `Julia` syntax as, for instance:
+At this point, we need to define a model for our data.
+This can be expressed by regular `Julia` syntax.
+For instance, eith XRT and optical data, it might be something as: